pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

           false
 ```

-Let's add `fib_is_even` to the codebase as well, like we did for `foo`.
+Let's add `fib_is_even` to the codebase as well, as we did for `foo`.
 At this point, we can actually delete all the functions from the file with no issues.
-The watch expressions will keep evaluating correctly, since the functions are in the codebase.
+The watch expressions will keep evaluating correctly since the functions are in the codebase.
 The scratch file now only contains the watch expressions.

 Now for the interesting part.
-Imagine we later decide to create a new function, also named `foo`, which does something different than calculating fibonacci numbers.
+Imagine we later decide to create a new function, also named `foo`, which does something different than calculating Fibonacci numbers.
 Let's make this one append to a string.
 We'll change our watch expression with `foo` accordingly.

 ```
 foo : Text -> Text